Daily Flight Stories

 In the hour or so that followed, each plane let loose their loads of these fire bombs from low altitude, setting them alight just before they were dropped.
-This was a dangerous thing to attempt from inside the cockpit of a wood, wire and fabric biplane, yet they were successful and none were burned.
+This was a dangerous thing to attempt from inside the cockpit of a wood, wire and fabric biplane, yet they were successful.
+None of the planes caught fire and burned.
 They targeted the neighborhoods, business district, and the Mount Zion Baptist Church.
 Mainly, they aimed for the flat rooftops of the buildings.
-Once the supply of firebombs were exhausted, those planes with rifles in the hands of the “observers” made low passes over the Greenwood District shooting at any they saw on the ground.
-They returned to the airfield for more firebombs, ammunition, and fuel.
+Once the supply of firebombs was exhausted, those planes that carried “observers” armed with with rifles made low passes over the Greenwood District.
+They began shooting at any they saw on the ground below.
+Once out of ammunition, they returned to the airfield for more firebombs, bullets, and fuel.

 Another made a pass and fired at two fleeing boys, who were shunted into a house and brought to safety by an older African-American woman.
 Hitting a pair of running boys from a handheld single-shot rifle in the cockpit of an airplane flying overhead is no easy feat.
 The plane did not circle back to shoot again.
-Soon firebombs were being tossed out of the planes onto the buildings below.
+A second wave of planes returned to drop more firebombs onto the buildings below.

 Eyewitness Testimony of the Aerial Bombing